Multi-messenger parameter inference of gravitational-wave and electromagnetic observations of white dwarf binaries

 We use the \texttt{gbmcmc} module from \texttt{ldasoft} to provide the gravitational-wave parameter estimates for our simulated set of white dwarf binaries. \texttt{gbmcmc} uses Reversible Jump Markov Chain Monte Carlo (MCMC) to identify the range of plausible models for each binary in the downsampled set.
 Next, \texttt{gbmcmc} provides posterior distributions for the recovered parameters which include the initial gravitational-wave frequency, $f_{GW}$, the time derivative of frequency, $\dot{f}_{GW}$, the gravitational-wave amplitude, $A$, the inclination, $\iota$, the polarization angle, the initial gravitational-wave phase, and the ecliptic colatitude and longitude.
 From these quantities, we can derive the chirp mass, $\mathcal{M}$, which is related to the parameters $f_{GW}$ and $\dot{f}_{GW}$ by

 In addition, we can use these quantities to derive the time rate of change of period given by

 which will be useful for comparison with the $\dot{P}_0$ and $\mathcal{M}$ parameters recovered by optical surveys.
-We can also compute the luminosity distance, $D_l$, which is related to the parameters $f_{GW}$, $\dot{f}_{GW}$, and $A$ by

-\subsection{Light Curve Analysis}
+\subsection{Light curve analysis}